 Disabilities from a TBI depend upon the severity of the injury, the location of the injury, and the age and general health of the patient.
-The prognosis for moderate to severely injured patients of traumatic brain injuries consists of an individually tailored treatment plan which may include physical, occupational, speech and language therapies and psychiatric support.
+The prognosis for moderate to severely injured patients with traumatic brain injuries consists of an individually tailored treatment plan which may include physical, occupational, speech, and language therapies and psychiatric support.
 The most severely injured patients may continue in a persistent vegetative state (PVS) in which an individual remains in a vegetative state for more than a month.

 Contact a Traumatic Brain Injury Lawyer Today for Help!

 If you or someone you love has been in an accident and suspect there may have been damage to the brain you should seek out the advice and counsel of a traumatic brain injury attorney who has experience handling matters involving complex brain injuries.
 The complex litigation attorneys at Wocl Leydon treat each client as if they are family spending the time and effort to give them each the individual attention they need and deserve.
 We are here to listen to you and we are here for you in these difficult times to help you receive the settlement you and your family deserve.